-Aswani, Raghunandan, & Rajgopal (2022), also examined whether carbon emissions are associated with stock returns based on 2,729 U.S. firms in the years 2005-2019.
-They find that the so-called carbon risk, or the reward for the exposure to polluting firms is subsumed when controlling for size, industry, and vendor-estimated versus firm-disclosed emissions.
-Therefore, they conclude that investors or academics should be cautious in inferring that a carbon risk is evident.
+Aswani, Raghunandan, & Rajgopal (2022), also examine whether carbon emissions are associated with stock returns for 2,729 U.S. stocks during the years 2005–2019.
+They find that the so-called carbon risk or premium demanded for exposure to polluting companies is subsumed when controlling for size, industry, and vendor-estimated versus firm-disclosed emissions.
+Therefore, they conclude that investors and academics should be cautious in inferring the existence of a carbon premium.

-A more closely related papers, rather sparse, are dealing with the impact of carbon emissions or anu green hose gas emissions and stock volatility.
-To the best our knowledge there are only two closely related studies focusing or giving an attention to the possible impact on stability of prices.
-Bolton & Kacperczyk (2021c) find that voluntary disclosure, serves as a mitigating effect to the volatility of emitting companies.
-Specifically, they find that companies experience a reduction in their stock return volatilities, consistent with the view that disclosure reduces uncertainty.
-Hassan (2022) explored examined the impact of carbon price fluctuation on the extent and persistence of risk in the NASDAQ clean energy stock market.
-Using GARCH and E-GARCH models he finds that carbon price has a significant positive impact on the clean energy stock volatility.
+Papers more closely related to our work, although rather sparse, deal with the impact of carbon gas and other GHG emissions on stock volatility.
+To the best of our knowledge, there are only two closely-related studies focusing on, or giving attention to, the possible impact on price stability.
+Bolton & Kacperczyk (2021c) find that voluntary disclosure has a mitigating effect on the price volatility of stocks of emitting companies.
+Specifically, they find that companies experience a reduction in the volatility of their stock returns.
+This is consistent with the view that disclosure reduces uncertainty.
+Hassan (2022) explores the impact of carbon price fluctuation on the extent and persistence of risk in the NASDAQ clean energy stock market.
+Using GARCH and E-GARCH models, Hassan finds that carbon price has a significant positive impact on the volatility of clean energy stocks.

-From this viewpoint, we present a first attempt to examine the emissions impact in a country-level setting, which includes divergent proxies for emissions.
-We also extend our examinations to a unique setting of ADRs from different countries.
-This matching allows us to test the impact of emissions on equity volatility from two sides of the barricade.
-That is, the country and the firm levels.
-Our examinations should contribute to the existing studies dealing with climate change impact on financial market, in a different angle, through examining the volatility - an important variable to investors, CEOs, firms and policy makers at the country level.
+From this viewpoint, we present our first attempt to examine the impact of emissions levels in a national setting, including the use of divergent proxies for emissions.
+We also extend our examination to the unique setting of ADRs from different countries.
+This allows us to test the impact of emission levels on equity volatility from the perspectives of both whole countries and individual companies.
+Our work contributes to the existing literature dealing with the impact of climate change on financial markets by examining volatility: an important variable for investors, CEOs, firms, and policy makers at the country level.

 2.2 Hypothesis Development

-There are several possible channels through which emissions can be translated into greater volatility of the equity indexes.
-However, the key foundation for the volatility may stem from uncertainty, and uncertainty itself is a combination of several forces underlying it.
+There are several possible channels through which emissions may result in greater volatility in equity indexes.
+However, the key cause of the volatility may be uncertainty, which is itself a combination of several forces.

-At the country level, a given country may be comprised with high or low GHG firms emitters, and the main mechanism determining the volatility is the uncertainty about the future.
-Uncertainty could be the changing tastes by consumers for greener products, but asides there is a risk of changing regulatory, and from uncertainty about the outcome of the regulations policy itself.
-Examples include global carbon taxes, trade restrictions, or some indemnity or compensation costs that a given firm or in total, the country, might be forced to incur.
+At the national level, a given country may have a higher or lower proportion of companies with high GHG emissions.
+In this context, the main mechanism determining volatility is uncertainty about the future.
+Uncertainty could be the changing preferences of consumers for greener products, but may also include the risk of regulatory changes and uncertainty about the outcome of the regulations themselves.
+Examples include global carbon taxes, trade restrictions, and various indemnities or compensation costs that a given company or the country as a whole might have to pay.